vain0x/languages/README.md

 - `(let x a)` defines new variable named `x` with initial value `a`.
 - `(set x b)` changes the content of variable `x` to `b`.

-Variables are local to *scope*.
-In other words, variables defined inside a `begin` block, they are available only inside the block.

 ### Doc: Conditional branches